 Which hotels do you pick up from?

 One of the great aspects of this tour is that it will pick you up directly from most hotels!

 We pick up from all towns in Napa and Sonoma counties.
 In addition, we pick up from San Francisco, cities near highway 580 north of the Bay Bridge (Emeryville, Berkeley, American Canyon, etc…), as well as cities near highway 101 north of the Golden Gate Bridge (Sausalito, Larkspur, San Rafael, Novato, etc…).
 Please inquire if you are unsure, and we will be happy to help.

 What do we do for lunch?

-A nice part of spending a day in wine country is the fabulous food!
+One of the best parts of spending a day in wine country is the fabulous food!
 We usually visit one of the nearby restaurants for lunch.
-Sometimes if the weather is nice and everyone is agrees, we can have a picnic in the vineyard.
+It might be the best meal on your entire trip!
+Sometimes if the weather is agreeable, we can have a picnic in the vineyard.

 How do I book a tour?

 Just click “Request a Tour” at the top of any page and fill out the form.
 We will get back to you within 24 hours.
 You are also welcome to call the office at 415-310-9598.
 We hope you decide to do it!